buds-lab/buds-lab.github.io/index.md

 * [The ASHRAE Great Energy Predictor III Competition on Kaggle](https://www.kaggle.com/c/ashrae-energy-prediction){:target="_blank"} -- The BUDS Lab is the leading technical organizer of the biggest building energy-related machine learning competition ever held with over 2,500 participants, data from thousands of buildings, and US$25,000 in prize money for the top five winners.
 The competition runs from Oct.-Dec.
 2019 and is sponsored by [ASHRAE](https://www.ashrae.org/){:target="_blank"} and hosted on the [Kaggle](https://www.kaggle.com/){:target="_blank"} platform.
 This competition is a resurrection [prediction challenges hosted by ASHRAE in the mid-1990's](https://www.kaggle.com/c/great-energy-predictor-shootout-i){:target="_blank"}

 ![SpaceMatch](buds-lab.github.io/spacematch.png)
-* [SpaceMatch](https://www.spacematch.me/){:target="_blank"} -- SpaceMatch is the Uber&reg; of flexible workspaces.
-It is an AI-enhanced spatial recommendation engine that matches building occupants to suitable workspaces based on comfort preferences.
+* [SpaceMatch](https://www.spacematch.me/){:target="_blank"} -- SpaceMatch is the Uber&reg; of flexible workspaces -- an AI-enhanced spatial recommendation engine that matches building occupants to suitable workspaces based on comfort preferences.
 A live demonstration was implemented in the SDE4 building at NUS.

 ![Project BuzzNET](buds-lab.github.io/BuzzNet2.png)
 * [Project BuzzNET](https://bitsvbytes.com/){:target="_blank"} -- A Fulbright Student Project led by BUDS Lab Team member Ananya Joshi.
 She is designing a smart sensor network that can detect and prevent mosquito breeding grounds in urban areas.